alexpaul/in-app-purchases/app-store-connect-api.md

 > The App Store Connect API is for internal development, testing, and reporting purposes within your team only, and lets you automate key parts of your own internal workflow.

+* TestFlight.
+Managing beta builds of your app, testers, and groups.
+* Users and Access.
+Sending invitations for users to join your team, adjusting user permissions, and removing users.
+* Reporting.
+Downloading sales and financial reports for your app.

 ![Screen Shot 2023-03-27 at 4 00 02 PM](https://user-images.githubusercontent.com/1819208/228053359-e957a244-2435-4388-869c-df4c34bbd352.png)

 ## Resources